jiin-kim109/react-n-react-native/README.md

 # Cross-Platform-Development-React-n-React-Native

 A cross-platform development demo.
 React and React Native share the common componetns and hooks in a monorepo sturcture.
-Aiming to reduce workloads of web and mobile co-development.
+Aiming to reduce the workloads in web and mobile development.

 ## Description